Mohammed Salama

-Mohammed Salama (2001 – 25 August 2025) was a Palestinian photojournalist and war correspondent known for his reporting during the Israel-Gaza conflict.
+Mohammed Salama (محمد سلامة; 2001 – 25 August 2025) was a Palestinian photojournalist and war correspondent known for his reporting during the Gaza–Israel conflict.
 He worked with media outlets such as Middle East Eye (MEE) and Al Jazeera, documenting events from the ground including hospital sieges, civilian suffering, and destruction.

 Early life and career

 He began reporting soon after the escalation of conflict in Gaza, using whatever tools he had — including an iPhone and gimbal.

 Over time, he built a reputation for detailed, intimate photojournalism, and for being among the first to bring raw visuals of civilian suffering to social media platforms like TikTok.

 Notable works

 Salama contributed approximately 200 reports for MEE.
 He covered key incidents during the war, including the siege of Nasser Hospital, and documented the humanitarian crisis.

 He balanced the demands of frontline journalism with personal risk, often filming in dangerous zones, caring for wounded civilians, and striving to keep up coverage despite his own health or safety concerns.